Key takeaways:

 8. Price your junk removal services

 It’s great to get paid for junk removal, but to be profitable, make sure your prices cover labor, materials, and overhead.
-Learn how to price for junk removal by following these steps:
+Learn how to price a junk removal job by following these steps:

-- Decide whether you’ll charge customers by time, weight, or truck volume based on cubic yards.
+- Pick a pricing method.
+Decide whether you’ll charge customers by time, weight, or truck volume based on cubic yards.
 You can always set prices for all three methods and choose the best one for each individual job.
-Whichever method you choose, it should include the factors below.

 - Calculate your monthly overhead by adding together expenses like rent, insurance, payroll, and utilities.
 Then, break that down into hourly overhead by dividing it by the number of billable hours you work in a month.
 Apply this rate for every hour of labor.

-- Factor in materials, travel time for waste disposal, taxes, and at least a 15% net profit margin.
+- Add up all your costs.
+Factor in materials, travel time for waste disposal, taxes, and at least a 15% net profit margin.
 Use our free profit margin calculator to double-check your pricing and make sure every job is profitable.

-Once you’ve settled on your service pricing, you can apply it when you’re pricing a junk removal job and creating your junk removal estimate.
+Once you’ve settled on your service pricing, you can apply it when you’re creating your junk removal estimate.
+With the Jobber mobile app, you can send estimates right from your truck.

 9. Buy basic junk removal equipment